Abhishekmishra2808/tooling-trusted-releases/atr/docs/code-conventions.md

 ### Use `_` for emphasis and `**` for strong emphasis

 Do not use `*` for emphasis or `__` for strong emphasis.

+## JavaScript

+### Do not use JavaScript unless necessary

+It is often possible to avoid using JavaScript without significant loss of functionality, but it may require a little more thought.
+JavaScript is not, however, something to avoid by rote.
+User experiences can be significantly improved with thoughtful application of JavaScript.
+Therefore, default to not using JavaScript, but consider how it could be used concisely and with care to improve UX.